 The Airmen's Stories - Sgt.
 A T R Aslett

-Arthur Thomas Rayner Aslett was born on 26th August 1920 and began work as an apprentice printer with a Kent newspaper in 1934.
+Arthur Thomas Rayner Aslett was born on 26th August 1920 in Chatham and began work as an apprentice printer with a Kent newspaper in 1934.
 In early 1939 he joined the RAFVR at Rochester.

 Called up on 5th September 1939, he completed his basic training and went to Air Service Training Hamble for initial wireless theory and operation.
 This was followed by advanced wireless work and flying experience at Cranwell.